Spring (operating system): History

 Spring started in a roundabout fashion in 1987, as part of Sun and AT&T's collaboration to create a merged UNIX.
 Both companies decided it was also a good opportunity to "reimplement UNIX in an object-oriented fashion".
 However, after only a few meetings, this part of the project died.

 Sun decided to keep their team together and instead explore a system on the leading edge.
 Along with combining Unix flavours, the new system would also be able to run almost any other system, and in a distributed fashion.
 The system was first running in a "complete" fashion in 1993, and produced a series of research papers.
 In 1994, a "research quality" release was made under a non-commercial license, but it is unclear how widely this was used.
+Described as a "clean slate" intended to help Sun improve its existing Unix products, the software was made available at a cost of $75, with Sun targeting universities and computer scientists.
+Commercial research institutions could obtain the software at a cost of $750.
 The team broke up and moved to other projects within Sun, using some of the Spring concepts on a variety of other projects.